Suncoast entrepreneur creates workout partner matching app | SNN TV

-SARASOTA- Getting and staying active in the new year can be a lost easier with a workout partner.
-But sometimes finding that workout buddy isn’t so easy.
-A Suncoast entrepreneur has a solution with his app FitGrit.
+SARASOTA – Getting and staying active in the new year can be a lot easier with a workout partner.
+Sometimes finding that workout buddy isn’t so easy.
+A Suncoast entrepreneur has a solution with his app, FitGrit.

 But entering a new year with new health goals doesn’t have to mean doing it alone.